top of page

 meredith-atkins_orig.jpeg

 Dr. Atkins is an Obstetrician-Gynecologist and educator at Beth Israel Deaconess Medical Center and an Assistant Professor at Harvard Medical School.
-She is the Associate Dean of Undergraduate Medical Education and the Associate Director of the Carl J. Shapiro Center for Education and Research at BIDMC as well as the Director of the Principal Clinical Experience, BIDMC’s longitudinal third year curriculum.
-She teaches in Harvard Medical School’s introduction to clinical skills course called “Practice of Medicine” and instructs students in performing the pelvic exam.
+She is the Associate Dean for Curriculum at HMS and the Associate Director of the Carl J. Shapiro Center for Education and Research at BIDMC.
+She teaches in all levels of Harvard Medical School’s curriculum.
 In addition, she teaches residents in the Resident-as-Teacher Program at BIDMC Obstetrics and Gynecology Residency.
 Dr. Atkins is a 2011 graduate of the Association of Professors of Gynecology and Obstetrics’ Scholars and Leaders Program and a 2013 graduate of Harvard Medical School’s Academy Fellowship for Medical Education.

 molly-hayes_orig.jpeg